benjaminpick/java-thumbnailer/README.md

 ### Thumbnailer:
 * Migrate to JODConverter 3beta (reduce hassle of start/stop/document timeout) (DONE)
   * remove log4j info messages
-  * Bug: Win: Soffice Process cannot be started (check)
-  * soffice hogs cpu 100% once used (only Linux?) (seems ok now)
   * Upgrade to 3beta4 when it appears
-  * Find a way to let him fail if he can't convert the file (sb -> png ??)
+  * Find a way to let him fail if he can't convert the file (sb is a binary format and really shouldn't be treated as plain text.)
 * PDFBox: Library Conflict with regain.
 (We need to include this in the plugin, but it is included in a maybe-loaded preparator as well.)
   * That means that both should be updated at the same time!
+(1.6.0 is already out.)
 * Check that all temporary files are deleted during thumbnailing process

 ### Bugs:

-* Image sometimes may need more time (after resize).
-  * Never had an exception.
-I'll leave it in there, though.

 ### Test: